-ALTHOUGH WE’D OFTEN LIKE TO FEEL BETTER EMOTIONALLY, THAT IS NOT THE THING THAT WE NEED MOST.
-What we need, much more than any “inspirational” uplift, is to make actual progress in the quality of our character.
-The spiritual life is not primarily about feeling better.
-It’s about change for the better.
-It’s about true growth.
-It’s about real, objective movement toward God.
+ALTHOUGH WE’D OFTEN LIKE TO FEEL BETTER EMOTIONALLY, THAT IS NOT THE THING WE NEED MOST.
+What we need, much more than an inspirational uplift, is to make actual progress in the quality of our character.
+The spiritual life is not primarily about feeling better; it’s about change for the better.
+It’s about true growth — real, objective movement toward God.
 Regardless of the fluctuation of our feelings, being a Christian means growing “in the grace and knowledge of our Lord and Savior Jesus Christ.”

 Reevaluation.
 The daily question we need to ask ourselves is not “How am I feeling?” but “Where am I in relation to God?”
 Paul wrote, “Examine yourselves as to whether you are in the faith” (2 Corinthians 13:5).
 Answering that question honestly may not give us a cozy fireside feeling, but it will open the door to something we need more than better moods: genuine growth.

 Repentance.
 Honest reevaluation of ourselves won’t help us, of course, unless we have the courage and the will to make the changes that our self-inventory has pointed out a need for.
 And when changes need to be made, we don’t need a speaker or writer who’ll make us feel wonderful, just as we are.
 We need a friend who’ll provoke us to repent and move forward in our character.